jsiek/arete/README.md

     python3.10 ./machine.py <filename> debug

-The interpreter will process all the definitions and then pause as its about to call your `main` function.
+The interpreter will process all the definitions and then pause as it is about to call your `main` function.
 You can then enter one of the following single-character debugger commands: